Investing in communities

-Morgan Sindall is very much a 'local' employer across the UK.
+Morgan Sindall Construction & Infrastructure is very much a 'local' employer across the UK.
 We believe that making a positive difference to communities today contributes to improving society tomorrow.

 Our Community Investment Framework outlines how we can support the communities in which we work.
 Consulting local stakeholders, we identify the best options to reflect local priorities and issues.
 These options include:

 We work with Jobcentre Plus to create programmes to address the issue of youth unemployment, and with Remploy to help those with disabilities back into the workplace.

 Offering apprenticeships supports local economies by creating a stable, sustainable skills base.
 As well as directly employing apprentices, we support apprentices on our sites throughout our supply chain workforce.

 3. Supporting schools, colleges and universities to inspire future talent

 We attend events such as careers talks and activity days at local schools, and offer work experience placements to school, college and university students.
 We also deliver specialist lectures at universities.

 4. Charitable giving and volunteering

 We support communities in many ways, from fundraising to offering corporate donations, such as volunteering time and materials.